<Support Jin Ha for His Education to

 My dream is to contribute to the peaceful unification of the Korean Peninsula.
 To be specific, I am eager to establish a United Nations University in the demilitarized zone of the Korean Peninsula.
 Creating a peace model city centered on education could be an experiment as a pathway to the peaceful unification of Korea.

 First, I had an opportunity to teach and mentor a teenager at an orphanage in China for over seven years as a volunteer teacher.
 The twelve-year-old boy was shy with a tic disorder, but his eyes were alight with curiosity.
 The boy was born to a Korean Chinese father and a North Korean mother.
 He has not heard a word about his mother ever since she was caught by the Chinese police and repatriated to North Korea.
-As I mentored him, the boy grew physically and mentally with confidence in academics as well as self-esteem in communication with others.
+As I mentored him, the boy grew physically and mentally confident in academics and self-esteem in communication with others.
 The boy became a university student, majoring in medicine.
-Through him, I have learned that consistent attention through education may change the life of a student.
+Through him, I have learned that consistent attention through education may change a student's life.
 The purpose of education is to change one student at a time.

-To sum up, the above experiences led me to understand that education is powerful to change the life of a student.
+To sum up, the above experiences led me to understand that education is powerful to change a student's life.
 Nevertheless, the holistic approach of political and economic stability, an efficient national system, working infrastructure, decent living conditions, and supporting families and communities are necessary conditions for a healthy education environment.
-My experiences in education with graduate studies in public policy led me to seek further to integrate education and policy to fulfill my dream as an educator and policymaker.
+My experiences in education with graduate studies in public policy led me to seek further integration of education and policy to fulfill my dream as an educator and policymaker.

 With research and study at Teachers College of Columbia University, I aim to contribute to building the education framework of a unified Korea and developing countries.
-Through the graduate program, I hope to develop and sharpen my quantitative and qualitative analytic skills.
+I hope to develop and sharpen my quantitative and qualitative analytical skills through the graduate program.
 Learning research methods and evidence-based policymaking will enable me to tackle the aforementioned issues.
 I am keen to build a network with professors and colleagues around the world for equal education opportunities and access.

-After graduate study in education, I am eager to build experiences in UN agencies such as UNHCR and UNICEF for refugee children education, or UNESCO and OECD for developing and analyzing international education policies.
-With sufficient field experience, I would like to seek a doctoral degree in education and teach at a university.
+After graduate study in education, I am eager to build experience in UN agencies such as UNHCR and UNICEF for refugee children's education, or UNESCO and OECD for developing and analyzing international education policies.
+With sufficient field experience, I want to seek a doctoral degree in education and teach at a university.
 I aspire to teach and inspire the next generation of leaders to serve Korea and the world.
 I also plan to practice my research through cooperation with governments, international organizations, and NGOs, especially in establishing a United Nations University in the DMZ of Korea.

 My diligence and devotion to realizing goals with perseverance would positively contribute to peace in the Korean Peninsula.
 Drawing from my diverse experiences in South Korea, China, the United States, Israel-Palestine, and Germany, I hope to empower learners and leaders to build a just and equitable world.
 In God’s will, I also hope to be a humble instrument for the gospel of peace in the Korean Peninsula and the world.

-Any contribution to support my education for Fall 2024, big or small, will make a significant difference and is deeply appreciated.
+Any contribution to support my education, big or small, will make a significant difference and is deeply appreciated.
 Please kindly share this message and donate, if you can.
 I am also seeking additional scholarships, on-campus jobs, and private loans.
 If you have any advice, please let me know.
+Regarding private loans, I need a co-signer as an international student.
+Please let me know if you know anyone who can assist with being a co-signer.
+Invest in this young man who fears God and studies for the Kingdom of God and peace in the Korean Peninsula.
+May God’s peace and grace be with you and your family.
 Thank you so much for your kindness and generosity.

 Sincerely,